EdenWise/hjcrc/HJCSIC_part1_scrap.md

 ## My Research Sources are...

 The research for this paper is from my experiences but mostly from the Bible.
 The Bible, the most read book in the world, is where the Jews and Christian leaders document their intent---institutions that have been around awhile usually provide a plan.
 The Bible does make sense if one learns the missing history, overcomes the graphic representations[^graphic], entire sections of rubbish, and a very deliberate, damaging, misrepresentation of history.
 There is a lot to learn.
 (The Bible foregoes a lot of historical integrity by writing it revisionistically[^definition-revisionistic], backwriting it, so that they may make newer rules apply throughout.)

+## The Story of the Moral

+Political Right Faults:
+1) Deferring authority.
+2) Accepting protection from obscure knowledge ("Don't look a gift horse in the mouth.").
+Another is using the Hebrew Code that discriminates against the non-represented third party (Eden)---the Jews reward this.
+3) Keeping heaven secret (silent).
+The leaders keep heaven from becoming too obvious.
+4) Spiritualism
+5) "Revenge is a good life"

 [^wars]: The political right ignorant of some inclusion and hurt by the reckless reaping of the left can get in literal wars with their political counterparts..
 [^left-right]: Though the definition of political left and right has been around nearly as long as this system (religion) has, it is better defined today as political top and bottom.